Because we all need good news, in this update about the impact of Coronavirus on Chicago real estate, we’re sharing a heart warming story.

-Many buyers are unsure of their economic future and are staying on the sidelines.
+Many buyers remain quite unsure of their economic future.
+As such, they are staying on the sidelines.
 Some have lost their jobs.
-Some have lost their down payment nest egg to the declining stock market.
+Some have lost their down payment nest egg in the volatile stock market.

-Today the 30 year fixed rate is hovering at about 3.9%.
+Today the 30-year fixed rate is hovering at about 3.25%.
 Rates have been in flux more than usual but they remain very attractive.
-Here’s a good place to check today’s mortgage and refinance rates from Bankrate.
+Bankrate is a good source for today’s mortgage and refinance rates.

-Once we flatten the COVID-19 curve, and Chicago lifts the “stay-at-home” order we will gain some clarity.
+Once we “flatten the curve”, and Chicago lifts the “stay-at-home” order, we will gain clarity as to the Chicago market.

-At that point we expect pent-up demand to result in a steady resumption of normal buying and selling activity.
-We hope this happens by June.
+At that point, we expect pent-up demand to result in a steady resumption of buying, selling and renting activity.

-Most importantly, we hope that you and your families continue to be safe and healthy as we all deal with the uncharted world presented by COVID-19.
+Most importantly, we hope that you and your families remain safe and healthy.
+Thanks for reading!